shenyimings/FORGE-Artifacts/README.md

 - **Vulnerability Information**: Available in the `dataset/results` directory of this repository.
 - **Solidity Code Files**: Available in the `dataset/contracts` directory of this repository.
-- **Original Audit Reports**: Due to GitHub storage limitations, these are hosted on an anonymous Cloudflare R2 storage.
-You can download them through the `dataset/access_reports.ipynb` notebook.
+- **Audit Reports**: Due to GitHub storage limitations, these are hosted on Cloudflare R2 storage.
+You can download them using API tokens with any method you prefer.
+The `dataset/access_reports.ipynb` notebook provides a usage example.

 ---